Liu Shipei: Career

+Works

 The Yellow Emperor Chronology

 Among Liu's lasting contributions was his 1903 creation of the Yellow Emperor Chronology to calculate the chronology of Chinese history.
 There is no evidence that this calendar was used before Liu.
 Chinese years were traditionally based on the year of the emperor's rule, which of course was offensive to those who wanted to overthrow the imperial system, while the Gregorian (or Western) calendar, which used the birth of Jesus, did not appeal to those who resented western imperialism.
 Convinced of the unbroken continuity of the Han race and Han culture from earliest times, Liu used his learning and philological training to compute the year in which the Yellow Emperor's reign began, which he determined to be 2711 BC.
 Liu calculated, for instance, that the international expedition sent in 1900 to suppress the Boxer Uprising entered Beijing in the 4611th year of the Yellow Emperor.
 This was the 庚子 (Gēngzǐ) year in the sixty-year cycle and year 26 of the Guangxu reign.
 Liu's system is used in Chinese publications most often alongside but not replacing the western calendar as the civil calendar.

+Others

+Liu's 1908 essay Concerning the Desirability of an Association of the Laboring Masses in China observed that the capitalists had gradually taken over traditional peasant industries.
+Among other examples, Liu noted that weaving and cloth companies had set up technologically advanced operations in treaty ports, producing goods quicker and cheaper than peasant textiles and therefore peasants found their markets diminished.
+As Liu described it, this process destroyed the social relations of the countryside, destroyed traditional peasant industries, and prompted peasant migration to the cities for capitalist wage labor.

+In his 1908 essay Concerning the Possibility of Implementing a Unified System of Agriculture and Industry in China, Liu described this process as breaking traditional connections between industry and agriculture: "in past days industry was largely amalgamated with agricultural production, and yet today agriculture and industry have become bifurcated from one another."